Contact Us

 Production Manager

 Aurora Romero graduated with a business degree from UNITEC University.
 Her first job was as a restaurant manager, where she discovered how much she enjoyed teamwork and serving people.
-She has also been a credit manager at COFINOL and an elementary school teacher at various schools where she discovered her passion for teaching and training others.
-She is currently enrolled at the Universidad Pedagógica Francisco Morazán, pursuing a new degree, this time in basic education.

-As a bilingual professional, she has been part of the North Carolina based organization, Live Again Ministries, serving as a translator during in country mission trips for 16 consecutive years.
+As a bilingual professional, she has been part of the North Carolina-based organization Live Again Ministries, serving as a translator during in-country mission trips for 16 consecutive years.

 Reina Viera